pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 Section 3: Sources and features
 =======================================================

 So far all the packages we have installed have been coming from Chocolatey's public repository.
-While this is useful for demo purposes, single users and this workshop, when considering package management within an dorganiation, you should consider setting up and using an internal Nuget
+While this is useful for demo purposes, single users, and this workshop, when considering package management within an organization, you should consider setting up and using an internal Nuget v2 repository.

-why you would want to use an internal `NuGet V2` repository vs using the public one for many reasons, including:
+There are many reasons why you would want to use an internal `NuGet V2` repository vs using the public one, including:

 - Control over the release cycle of software
 - Being able to package and distribute your own software from the same source
-- Avoiding any restrictions defined on public repositories! for example the source we have been using so far will enforce a rate limit on more than 5 install requests originating from a a single source or IP Address as this repository gets around 75 million hits a day!
+- Avoiding any restrictions defined on public repositories!
+For example the source we have been using so far will enforce a rate limit originating from a a single source or IP Address as this repository gets around 75 million hits a day!
+See the [docs for more information](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).

 Setting up the server is beyond the scope of this workshop, however we will be looking into configuring your managed hosts with a new source or repository to use as a source for packages.